omahane/lighthouse-facilities/README.md

   Collection is an expensive process that is performed periodically.
 * `Content Management System (CMS)` is both a consumer and a producer of information. `CMS` will periodically pull all facilities to automatically populate content pages in Drupal.
-  Additionally, regional administrators of CMS data may change the operating status, service details and extended service(s) at any time.
+  Additionally, regional administrators of CMS data may change the operating status, service details, health care system information including health connect phone number, and extended service(s) at any time.
   This information is provided back to the Facilities API through a specialized CMS-dedicated endpoint.
 Operating status is stored in the operational database along side facility data.